bwillows/PrimalClient/README.md

-ARK: Survival Evolved C++ cheat I script-kiddied to first learn C++.
+ARK: Survival Evolved C++ UE4 cheat I script-kiddied when I was younger.
 Out of date.